The present Papa Stour Kirk was built in 1806 and was paid for by public subscription. At that time there were over 300 people living on Papa Stour.

 The kirk is visited often by people tracing their family ancestry, and it is hoped to store genealogical information when the kirk is made weatherproof.

 Planning consent and a building warrant were obtained in 2019 for the works to the kirk and a cost estimate and report for the proposed works was prepared.
 During 2019 applications were started to funding bodies for the capital costs of the proposed refurbishment and repurposing.

 The Covid situation has restricted progress on these grant applications.
 The PSHCG has had positive feedback from a number of grant bodies who are now reopening for grant applications, but the group itself still needs to raise considerable funds.
-The current aim is to begin the works on site in March 2022 for completion by the end of September 2022.
+The current aim is to begin the works to make the Kirk wind and watertight on site in September 2022 for completion by the end of 2022.